 The first question a researcher should consider with respect to IRB review is whether the research project fits the definition of human subjects research.
 Federal Regulations define research as “a systemic investigation, including development, testing and evaluation, designed to develop or contribute to generalizable knowledge” (45CFR46.102(d)).
 Please see guidance listed below for additional information:

 - Is Your Project Human Subjects Research?
-A Guide for Investigators. (from University of Southern California
+A Guide for Investigators. (from Jacksonville University)

 - Activities Using Human Subjects Research